Tigersame/worldguessr/README.md

 - **Random Street Views:** Experience a new location anywhere in the world on each game.
 - **Multiplayer Mode:** Challenge your friends or play against random opponents in real-time.
 - **Country Streaks:** Test your knowledge and see how many countries you can guess in a row.
 - **Free to run:** The project is open-source and free to run on your own server.
-Uses the [Google Maps Streetview Embed API](https://developers.google.com/streetview/web), which is completely free compared to the costly SDK used by GeoGuessr.
+Uses the [Google Maps Streetview Embed API](https://developers.google.com/streetview/web), which is completely free compared to the costly SDK used by farcasteruser.

 ## Acknowledgements